Sunday, December 22, 2024

 Cream or milk is also an option for thickening beef stew.
 It adds a rich and creamy taste and is perfect for those preferring a creamier consistency.
 However, over using these options can overpower the taste of the beef broth, resulting in more of a cream soup than a beef stew.

-See also Beef Stew Type Dishes
+See also What To Serve With Irish Beef Stew

 Another consideration when using cream or milk to thicken your beef stew is the potential for curdling.
 If the cream or milk is added too early or heated too quickly, it can curdle and create an unpleasant texture.
 To avoid this, it is recommended to add the cream or milk towards the end of the cooking process and to heat it slowly.